balisujohn/mltests/README.md

 Hi all,

 This is a project with the loose goal of finding interested ways to generate intelligent agents through trial and error.
-All of the meaningful code is currently in the c directory, as we have not yet ported the project to c++.
-The c folder contains instructions regarding how to make and run the code.

-Areas that need work:

-training environments:

-	Python Neuro-evolution code: under construction
-	openAI gym interface code: under construction

-machine learning techniques:

-	Modifications to neuron simulation to allow for intragenerational learning(Planned): currently the network can only be trained intergenerationally

-	Implementation of Neuro Evolution through Augmenting Topology planned.

-analysis tools:

-	Python graph visualization and editing tool(Under Construction):
+There are currently distinct Python and C++ architectures, each with a default basic spiking neural network and a experimental frequency-domain based spiking neural network.
+This document includes instructions on how to work with each architecture

+#C++ architecture

+enter the following commands in bash, from the project directory

+make
+chmod +x ./test
+cd ./microworld1
+make
+chmod +x ./microworld1
+cd ../microworld2
+make
+chmod +x ./microworld2
+You're good to go!

+microworlds 1 and 2 can be run from the command line in three modes

+./microworld1 train

+runs neuro-evolution from scratch, saving generated toplogy to ./log.txt

+./microworld1 improve <file_name>

+runs neuro-evolution, starting from an existing topology, and saves to ./log.txt as higher-scoring topologies are found

+./microworld1 analyze <file_name>

+provides a visualization of the performance of the toplogy specified by the provided file on the microworld task.

+#Python architecture

+python ./main.py <mode> <environment> <file_name>

+##modes:

+###train

+runs neuro-evolution from scratch, saving generated toplogy to ./log.txt

+###improve

+runs neuro-evolution, starting from an existing topology, and saves to ./log.txt as higher-scoring topologies are found

+###analyze

+provides a visualization of the performance of the toplogy specified by the provided file on the microworld task.

+##environments:

+cartpole
+chopper
+berzerk
+xor

-If any of these areas sound interesting to you, don't hesitate to contribute; I can be reached at balisujohn at gmail dot com and am very interested recieve input and contributions.
+If any of these areas sound interesting to you, don't hesitate to contribute.
+I can be reached at balisujohn at gmail dot com and other contributors can be reached at their emails if they have provided them.
+We are very interested in recieving input and contributions.

 Contributors: